-If you desire to play on an instrument that you do no own, please make certain to notify the General Manager of your need for an instrument prior to band camp and every effort will be made to accommodate you.
+If you desire to play on an instrument that you do not own, please make certain to notify our General Manager of your need for an instrument prior to band camp and every effort will be made to accommodate you.

 What instruments and auxiliary are used in the Trojan Marching Band?

 What if I play an instrument that does not march in the TMB?

 Although we do not march euphoniums/baritones, double reeds, bass clarinets, bells/other sideline percussion and (obviously) strings, that doesn’t mean there isn’t a place for you in the TMB!
 Many musicians with a background on one of these instruments switch to another instrument as a means to join the TMB.
 Baritones usually switch to trombone, horn, or tuba, while double reeds usually switch to another reed instrument such as tenor sax, alto sax, or clarinet.
 Have prior experience on an instrument we march, but also interested in learning something new?
 Great!
 Even if you played a certain instrument in high school, we encourage you to learn a new instrument here.
 Altos may want to try tenor sax.
 String or piano players can try something new.
 Sideline percussion are encouraged to audition for marching percussion or try prop crew.
 And if you don’t play an instrument at all, you are welcome to join the prop crew, our logistical support team, or any section other than percussion.
 Any student who loves USC and wants to support our athletic teams is welcome in our program!

 Do I have to register for MUEN 222/322 (Trojan Marching Band) to be in the Band?